jeffbcross/http-design/README.md

   }
 }
 ```

-If the `ConnectionConfig` object contains has a property `getProgressively` with a value of "true,"
-and the responseType is set to "text" or empty string, the observable sequence must be pushed to on
-every request progress event, and must contain the full available response text.
-When the request
-completes, the connection’s observer onComplete function should be called if present

 Since subscribing to the Connection Observable returns a disposable object, if all subscriptions to
 the observable are disposed prior to the underlying connection completing, the connection should